svanderbleek/haskellandchill.com/README.md

 # reading

 * burn math class
-* sets for mathematics
-* algebra of programming
 * from mathematics to generic programming
+* logic for mathematics and computer science